 1/2 Joint and Survivor Annuity

-Under this option, the retiring member will receive a reduced retirement benefit for life.
-After the member's death, one-half of the member's reduced retirement benefit will be paid to the surviving joint annuitant for his or her lifetime.
-The joint annuitant must be a natural person.
+Under this option, you will receive a reduced retirement benefit for life.
+After the your death, one-half of the member’s reduced retirement benefit will be paid to the surviving joint annuitant for his or her lifetime.
+The joint annuitant must be a specific person.

 100% Joint and Survivor Annuity